MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/toggles.md

 ## Recommendations

--   Replace the On and Off labels when there are more specific labels for the setting.
-If there are short (3-4 characters) labels that represent binary opposites that are more appropriate for a particular setting, use those.
-For example, you could use "Show/Hide" if the setting is "Show images."
-Using more specific labels can help when localizing the UI.
+-	Use the default On and Off labels when you can; only replace them when it's necessary for the toggle switch to make sense.
+If you replace them, use a single word that more accurately describes the toggle.
+In general, if the words "On" and "Off" don't describe the action tied to a toggle switch, you might need a different control.
 -	Avoid replacing the On and Off labels unless you must; stick with the default labels unless the situation calls for custom ones.
--   Labels should be no more than 4 characters long.

 ## Related articles